What to expect when you visit

 What are your opening hours?

-We are open Wednesdays to Saturdays in September, 11am to 5pm.
+We are open Tuesdays to Saturdays in October and November, 10am to 5.30pm.
 Outside of these hours, you can make appointments with Makers to visit their studios for individual enquiries and commissions.

 Are all of the studios open?

 The majority of our studios will be open on Fridays and Saturdays, although due to individual circumstances and the changing situation, some studios may not be able to open.
 If you are visiting for a specific Maker/Studio, we would recommend checking in advance just to make sure they will be open.